datsoftlyngby/soft2019fall-si/docs/Info/course-info.md

 - tilpasse IT-arkitektur, så der tages højde for fremtidig integration af systemer.

-## Course Content / Tentative Plan
+## Course Content and Tentative Plan
 Here is a tentative plan of topics and teaching sessions (please, be aware it may be updated in the way).